kezheng1204/kezheng1204.github.io/_pages/about.md

 ## About Me

-I am currently a master's student in the Department of Artificial Intelligence at Xiamen University, where I also completed my undergraduate studies in Computer Science and Technology in 2024.
-I am currently affiliated with the **[ASC laboratory](https://asc.xmu.edu.cn/t/xiongkezheng)** of Xiamen University, where I engage in cutting-edge research and participate in various projects that enhance my skills in artificial intelligence, machine learning and computer vision.
+I am a master's student in the Department of Artificial Intelligence at Xiamen University, where I also completed my undergraduate degree in Computer Science and Technology in 2024.
+I am affiliated with the **[ASC Laboratory](https://asc.xmu.edu.cn/t/xiongkezheng)** at Xiamen University, where I conduct cutting-edge research in artificial intelligence, machine learning, and computer vision.

-Currently, my research interests lie in the field of 3D computer vision.
-Particularly, I am working on **point cloud registration**, which is a fundamental task in 3D computer vision.
-Starting from 2023, I have contributed to the field through research that constitutes important research projects of the laboratory that I am affiliated with.
-My researches have been published in top-tier AI conferences, such as AAAI and NeurIPS.
+My research focuses on 3D computer vision, with particular emphasis on **point cloud registration**—a fundamental task in 3D computer vision.
+Since 2023, I have contributed to the field through research projects that advance the state-of-the-art in this domain.
+My work has been published in top-tier AI conferences, including AAAI and NeurIPS.

 ## Education